 While some coffee cakes might be made with coffee as an ingredient, it is not a requirement.

-Can I add coffee?
+Can I add coffee to this cake recipe?

 You can absolutely add coffee to your cake!
 Cakes can be infused with coffee flavor in various ways.
 The addition of brewed coffee, espresso powder and coffee liqueur are common ways to add a rich coffee undertone to your cake.